mattermost/docs/source/playbooks/work-with-tasks.rst

 You can:

 - Access each task directly, without having to visit the individual runs.
-- You can mark tasks as complete or skip them.
+- Mark tasks as complete or skip them.
 - Change the task assignee from yourself to another team member.
 The task will then be removed from your inbox.
 - You can change the due date of tasks to manage priorities and urgency.